DongShuaike/DongShuaike.github.io/_posts/2020-03-16-congruence.md

 date:   2020-03-09 13:56:45 +0800
 categories: math crypto
 ---
-## From congruence to Extended Euclidean, CRT and CRT-optimized RSA (part 1)
+## From congruence to extended Euclidean, CRT and CRT-optimized RSA (part 1)

-Recently I was taking the role of TA as a software security course.
-Part One of it focuses on standard cryptos.
+Recently I was taking the role of TA in a software security course.
+The first part of it focuses on standard cryptos.
 Instead of just showing the textbook crypto, we dive into how real crypto system is built and practical attacks around it.
 The course needs a lot of crypto background knowledge and I spend some time understanding them.

-In this blog I dive into some number theory backgrounds and they are pretty important in understanding RSA algorithm.
+In this blog I dive into some number theory basics  which are pretty important in understanding RSA algorithm.

 The first concept is congruence.
 When $A$ and $B$ have the same result doing modular arithmetic, we say $A$ **is congruent to** $B$.
 The mathematical way of representing this is $A \equiv B\mod n$.
 Note that $\equiv$ is to describe the equivalence relation between two elements.
 We usually pair an operation (in this case, the operation is "mod") with it.
 Therefore, we can say